qcr/armer/docs/set_joint_position.rst

 Requests to the ROS action server can be made by creating a ROS action client in Python.
 This client is used to send requests to the action server.

-This example shows the setting of joints 1, 4, 5, and 6 to 0 radians, and joints 2 and 3 to pi/2 and pi/4 radians respectively.
+This example shows the setting of joint positions on a robot with 6 joints.
+Joints 1, 4, 5, and 6 are set to 0 radians, and joints 2 and 3 to pi/2 and pi/4 radians respectively.
+The number of elements in the goal.joints array should match with the joints on the target robot.

 .. code-block:: python